We handle Divorce and Family Law Cases.

 Most often here in Steuben County your exposure to the legal system is family court or criminal court.

-Attorney Rosell directs most of his efforts toward defense and representation in those two fields.
+Attorney Rosell directs most of his efforts toward representation in Family Court and Divorce Court.
 We have one office and a staff of many as our resource for getting your work done in a professional and timely manner.
-We have a knowledgeable staff and Attorney Rosell is always available by phone for a quick question or a longer sit down office conference in Hornell.
+Attorney Rosell is always available by phone for a quick question or a longer sit down office conference in Hornell.
 It could be your case may be resolved inexpensively and quickly.

 However, beginning with a word of caution, if you or your spouse contests any aspect of the separation that the Judge and/or attorneys might consider reasonable, your case could go on for an extended period of time and cost money well beyond any retainer you may have paid for Attorney Rosell to even begin your case.
 Litigation costs each party a great deal of time and money.
 I often relay to the client that if both parties are reasonable the fee will be reasonable.